 - Students apply to projects which proposed by businesses

-- Successful applicants undertake their dissertations over the spring and summer, with regular supervisory meetings with their business sponsors
+- Successful applicants undertake their dissertations over the spring and summer, with regular supervisory meetings with their business sponsors.
+Sometimes projects are undertaken on site at the sponsors head office (this is made clear in the project proposal forms)

 - Students are also offered regular support from a supervisor from their own university as they normally would